ghoomfrog/kid/README.md

 Left operands of `=` are keys, and right ones are items assigned to those keys.
 Keys can be of any type.
 As you can see, item separation is implicit and is not marked by anything.

-Items in the same space can access each other using the prefix operator `$`:
+Items in or outside a space can be accessed using the prefix operator `$`:

 ```kid
 smiley=":)" score=123 percentage=45.00 otherScore=$score
 ```

 Here, `$score` expands to `123` and is then assigned to the key `otherScore`.

+When accessing keys, the ones in the same space take priority over the ones outside.

 We can also redefine keys: